 6. the Primary Supplier is the Party which is deemed to have the authority of all involved Parties to routinely provide Allocation Schedule details;

-7. the MTD received from the Meter Operator Agent for each MSID refers to the same physical Metering System as defined by the meter serial number(s); and
+7. the MTD received from the SVA Meter Operator Agent for each MSID refers to the same physical Metering System as defined by the meter serial number(s); and

 8. the Meter and Pulse Multipliers for the pseudo Secondary MSID(s) are set to zero.